ElektraInitiative/libelektra/doc/COMPILE.md

     mkdir build && cd build && ccmake ..

-and press 'c' to configure the cache.
+and press 'c' to configure the cache (might be necessary multiple times).
 After applying the desired settings, press 'g' to generate the make file.

 All options described here, can also be used with cmake rather than